phalcon-orphanage/docs/en/routing.md

     }
 );
 ```
-The above will check if the request has been made with AJAX and return false if it was not
+The above will check if the request has been made with AJAX and return <code>false</code> if it was not

 You can create a filter class, to allow you to inject the same functionality in different routes.